Images | Particulars | More about | Background and history

 Kavat - background and history

 Kavat was my first kayak – designed to get out on the sea in a simpler and more efficient way than with our 36 ft ketch (now sold).
-The hull was modeled on the drafting table with an eye on a some sources of inspiration.
-The sailing double enders of the Swedish west coast, promarily those from Kullabygden in the south: Marie Galante and Tunving.
+The hull was modeled on the drafting table with an eye on some sources of inspiration.
+The sailing double enders of the Swedish west coast, primarily those from Kullabygden in the south: Marie Galante and Tunving.
 Their hulls, narrowed, lowered sand slightly drawn out became the Kavat hull.
 The jaktkanot of Blekinge, the norse Oselver and Faering were also influential.
-Now and then I looked long and hard on pics of lapland river boats, S:t Lawrence skiffs, whaleboats and othet successful traditional small crafts.
+Now and then I looked long and hard on pics of lLaplandriver boats, S:t Lawrence skiffs, whaleboats and othet successful traditional small crafts.
 Evene the infamous "toksnipan" (crazy peapod) Rurik was analysed – built by an old headstrong boatbuilder in the early 20th century in Vikhög, the heart of the most orthodox peapod district in southern Sweden – almost flatbottomed, with centerboard and mocked from the start.
 It became the fastest "peapod" in the sound between Denmark and Sweden.
 I was seeking speed, maneuverability and sea-keeping qualities.

 The prototype, 485 cm long och 59 cm wide, was built quick-and-dirty in the summer 1994 and was tested in different conditions at sea and in rivers.
 I was quite pleased with my first attempt – maneuvering was excellent and I felt surpricingly safe and snug even in rough seas.
 But still, soon I began thinking of the next version.
 Early spring this was finished on the drawing table – the same hull but longer and with less beam (520x57 cm).